The three methods most commonly used by Developmental Psychologists to study children are:

 The Child of Our Time project is a longitudinal study, and the way it is reported also involves case studies of individual children and their families.

-Methods of studying children
+Discover methods of studying children

 The collection of articles, videos, photos and audio exploring child development has been made possible by a partnership between the British Psychological Society and The Open University Child and Youth Studies Group.